sk5268/PDF_Border/README.md

 ## Background

 I couldn't find a tool on the internet that could add borders to the PDF pages seamlessly.
-Although some did offer drawing tools over PDF which was cumbersome, time taking, inconsistent and importantly stupid, So I decided to build my own tool.
+Although some did offer drawing tools over PDF which was cumbersome, time taking, inconsistent and more over, stupid.
+So I decided to build my own tool.